bramses/bramses-highly-opinionated-vault-2023/README.md

 Second pass:

 > ...
 > In a nod to Greek history, the first marathon commemorated the [run](https://www.livescience.com/5359-perfect-running-pace-revealed.html) of the soldier Pheidippides from a battlefield near the town of Marathon, Greece, to Athens in 490 B.C.
-According to legend, ==Pheidippides ran the approximately 25 miles to announce the defeat of the [Persians](https://www.livescience.com/who-were-the-persians) ==to some anxious Athenians.
-Not quite in mid-season shape, he delivered the message =="Niki!"
-(Victory!) then keeled over and died==.
+According to legend, **Pheidippides ran the approximately 25 miles to announce the defeat of the [Persians](https://www.livescience.com/who-were-the-persians) **to some anxious Athenians.
+Not quite in mid-season shape, he delivered the message **"Niki!"
+(Victory!) then keeled over and died**.
 > ...

 Third pass: